-Crisis management does not get any more woeful than the National Football League’s recent responses to NFL-player involved scandals.
+Crisis management does not get any more woeful than the National Football League’s recent responses to NFL-player-involved scandals.
 The NFL’s response to downplay the incidents triggered a PR firestorm.
-A PR Armageddon quickly engulfed the NFL following a wave of negative press regarding recent player-related domestic violence and child abuse allegations.
-The NFL delved into a crisis response fiasco following the mismanagement of the domestic violence case involving Baltimore Ravens running back Ray Rice and the child abuse scandal implicating Minnesota Vikings running back Adrian Peterson.
+A PR Armageddon quickly engulfed the National Football League following a wave of negative press regarding recent player-related domestic violence and child abuse allegations.
+The National Football League delved into a crisis response fiasco following the mismanagement of the domestic violence case involving Baltimore Ravens running back Ray Rice and the child abuse scandal implicating Minnesota Vikings running back Adrian Peterson.
 The press accused the NFL of leading an extensive cover-up campaign for players tangled in abuse-related offenses.
-The NFL received widespread criticism for attempting to cover up information that they claimed they never had; failing to instigate proper player punishments; and, displaying an abhorrent lack of responsibility.
+The National Football League received widespread criticism for attempting to cover up information that they claimed they never had; failing to instigate proper player punishments; and, displaying an abhorrent lack of responsibility.
 All of which sparked a firestorm of controversy.
 This preventable crisis is a direct result of not having a crisis response plan that takes into consideration the reputation of the company and how the public views it.

-Here is a laundry list of recent issues challenging the NFL’s reputation:
+Here is a laundry list of recent issues challenging the National Football League ’s reputation:

 Advertisers Turn Away from NFL Scandals

 It does not take a genius to note that the NFL’s brand and reputation are in extremely deep water.
-Not only is the NFL holding on for dear life amidst the flood of public criticism, the actions of the League are under the utmost scrutiny.
-Had the NFL understood the culture and ethics of its stakeholders and fans, the League would have a crisis response plan that properly limits its potential liability in the wake of said incidents.
-Moreover, the League would not be struggling to tread water if it responded to each crisis in a quick, accurate and consistent manner.
+Not only is the NFL holding on for dear life amidst the flood of public criticism, but the actions of the League are also under the utmost scrutiny.
+Had the National Football League understood the culture and ethics of its stakeholders and fans, the League would have a crisis response plan that properly limits its potential liability in the wake of said incidents.
+Moreover, the League would not be struggling to tread water if it responded to each crisis in a quick, accurate, and consistent manner.

 Crisis Communication and Consistency

 The NFL initially dragged its feet before addressing the incident involving Rice with the public.
-The NFL’s passive approach allowed the media an opportunity to attack the organization with negative headlines and intensify America’s disdain toward domestic violence and child abuse.
+The National Football League’s passive approach allowed the media an opportunity to attack the organization with negative headlines and intensify America’s disdain toward domestic violence and child abuse.
 The first course of action the NFL should have taken is the swift punishment of Rice.
-While the NFL claims it didn’t receive video surveillance incriminating Rice prior to the initial punishment, the League’s punishment was still far too lax and inconsistent with prior responses it made to player related scandals.
-A player convicted of smoking marijuana is eligible for a four game suspension, whereas Rice only received a two game suspension regarding domestic violence.
+While the NFL claims it didn’t receive video surveillance incriminating Rice prior to the initial punishment, the League’s punishment was still far too lax and inconsistent with prior responses it made to player-related scandals.
+A player convicted of smoking marijuana is eligible for a four-game suspension, whereas Rice only received a two-game suspension regarding domestic violence.
 Even if the NFL did not have sufficient information to make a case, the NFL should have at the very least suspended Rice pending investigation, a solution they currently are applying to Peterson.
 The NFL’s crisis response strategy demonstrates how inconsistent responses confuse the cause and purpose of the problem and leave a company vulnerable to negative attention and media scrutiny.

 Inaccuracies also make an organization look inconsistent and add fuel to the PR fire.
-The NFL blatantly lied about not receiving an Atlantic City elevator surveillance video displaying Rice abusing his then fiancée.
-However, a subsequent report surfaced by police officials stating a copy of the video was provided to the NFL.
+The NFL blatantly lied about not receiving an Atlantic City elevator surveillance video displaying Rice abusing his then-fiancée.
+However, a subsequent report surfaced by police officials stating a copy of the video was provided to the National Football League .
 Providing misinformation to the media will only heighten the crisis.
-Instead, when an organization appears to be at fault, a company representative should admit the company made a mistake; express sincere concern to those affected; firmly state the company’s commitment to resolving the issue; and, implement steps to ensure it never happens again.
+Instead, when an organization appears to be at fault, a company representative should admit the company made a mistake; express sincere concern to those affected; firmly states the company’s commitment to resolving the issue; and, implement steps to ensure it never happens again.

 Going forward the NFL will encounter an increased amount of public scrutiny.
 The reputation of the NFL is damaged, but fixable.
 In order to rectify the problem, it is essential to build public trust.
 If the NFL is going to recover from its lack of proper brand and reputation management, it must formulate a crisis response plan in tune with the factors that influence public opinion.
 Knowing these factors, the League can better manage its reputation in the court of public opinion.